datopian/tech.datopian.com/glossary/README.md

 ## Schema

-A schema for data:
+A schema for data (specifically a resource).
+For example:

-* The set of fields present
+* The set of fields present e.g the columns in the spreadsheet
-* Their types
+* Thee type of each field e.g. is this column a string, number, date etc
-* Any other restrictions e.g. all positive
+* Other restrictions e.g. all values in this field are positive

+See Frictionless Table Schema for a detailed spec: http://frictionlessdata.io/table-schema/